Olivier de Germay: Bishop of Ajaccio

 On 22 February 2012, Pope Benedict XVI appointed him Bishop of Ajaccio, despite de Germay never having visited Corsica.
 He received his episcopal consecration on the following 14 April.
 He was the second bishop to have been consecrated in Corsica in more than 200 years.
 As bishop, he chose to draw a priest's stipend.
 After an attack on an Islamic reading room in his diocese, where anti-Muslim sentiment is strong, he said:

 The Bishops' Conference of France elected him as an alternate delegate to the 2015 Synod on the Family.
 On the Synod's consideration of access to the sacraments for those who are divorced and attempted remarriage, he underlined its insistence on accompaniment and individual histories, adding that "it was already being done but perhaps not enough: one can be divorced-remarried and have responsibilities in the Church."

 During the COVID-19 pandemic in 2020, he supported the government's restrictions on gatherings, but protested when its relaxation of its confinement policy ignored the recommendations of the French bishops in anticipation of the public celebrations of Pentecost.
 He warned the government not to "muzzle" the Church.

 Metropolitan archbishop of Lyon

 Pope Francis named him metropolitan archbishop of Lyon on 22 October 2020.
 He was installed there on 20 December 2020.
-He had not been mentioned as a candidate for Lyon and his appointment was unexpected.
+He had not been mentioned in press speculation as a candidate for Lyon and Le Monde called it "a surprise".

 As archbishop of Lyon, de Germay holds the title of Primate of the Gauls.

 Given the cases of sexual abuse and his predecessor's trial and acquittal, de Germay said he was "arriving on tiptoe" in Lyon.
 Within the Bishops' Conference of France, he is a member of the Council for Movements and Associations of Faithful.